 - Enable Multiline Processing.
 Multiline processing is enabled by default.
 Use this option if you're working with multi-line messages (for example, log4J or exception stack traces).
 Deselect this option if you want to avoid unnecessary processing when collecting single-message-per-line files (for example, Linux system.log).

 - Infer Boundaries.
 Enable when you want Sumo Logic to automatically attempt to determine which lines belong to the same message.

 If you deselect the Infer Boundaries option, you will need to enter a regular expression in the Boundary Regex field to use for detecting the entire first line of multi-line messages.

 - Boundary Regex.
 You can specify the boundary between messages using a regular expression.
 Enter a regular expression for the full first line of every multi-line message in your log files.
-For an example, see the Boundary RegEx section in Configure a Local File Source.
+For an example, see the Define Boundary Regex topic.

 - Create any Processing Rules you'd like for the AWS Source.

 - When you are finished configuring the Source click Save.